joe-cheung/joe-cheung.github.io/_posts/2020-12-31-Bitcoin-Whitepaper.md

 In a [<span class="underline">proof of work</span>](https://en.wikipedia.org/wiki/Proof_of_work) (PoW) you usually have a challenge string *c* and you are looking for a nonce *n* such that hash(*c*+*n*) will result in a string with a certain number of leading zeroes.
 Let’s say our challenge string was “Hello, world\!” and our target was to get a SHA-256 hash beginning with ‘000’.
 One way to go about it is to start with a nonce of ‘0’ and progressively increment it until you get a hash starting with ‘000’.
 In this case that would take 4251 tries.
 If the hash is required to start with 30 zeros, the probability is 1/(2<sup>30</sup>) about 1 in a billion.

 The only way to produce a satisfactory nonce is by guessing a lot of times i.e. spending a lot of computational power.
-Once PoW is done it can be verified easily by hashing the block containing the nonce.
+Once the PoW is done it can be verified easily by hashing the block containing the nonce.
 A block also contains the list of all previous transactions, and the previous hash thus chaining to the previous block, so changing a block would change the hash of the block and all subsequent blocks, requiring all the PoW to be redone.

 Thus, trust is placed at the longest *blockchain* which has the greatest PoW computational power invested.
 Users keep their own copy of the longest blockchain that has the addition of the new block from miners, producing a decentralised consensus.